Biden says China withholding information on COVID origin | DW | 27.08.2021

 Biden, who received a classified report earlier this week summarizing the investigation he had ordered, accused China of deliberately preventing access to information.

-"To this day, the PRC continues to reject calls for transparency and withhold information, even as the toll of this pandemic continue to rise," he added.
+"To this day, the PRC continues to reject calls for transparency and withhold information, even as the toll of this pandemic continues to rise," he added.

 The US intelligence community released the highly anticipated report on Friday.
 It failed to present a clear conclusion.